FontLab Studio 5, Fontographer 5 and TypeTool 3 on macOS 10.15 Catalina

 However, the Windows apps that run on macOS via Crossover still look and behave like Windows apps, so they don’t offer a full “Mac-like” user experience.

-We have tested our Windows versions of FontLab Studio 5, Fontographer 5 and TypeTool 3 with Crossover 19 beta, and it seems to be running fine.
+We have tested our Windows versions of FontLab Studio 5, Fontographer 5, TypeTool 3 and BitFonter 3 with Crossover 19, and it seems to be running fine.
 So if you rely on these classic FontLab apps, contact our sales for information about purchasing cross-grades from your Mac versions of classic FontLab apps to Windows versions of these apps.

-Note: You need to purchase Crossover separately, and install the Windows FontLab app.
-We’ll be offering some guidance for that process but we don’t offer technical support for our Windows apps running on Crossover.
+Note: You need to purchase CrossOver from Codeweavers ($24.95 – $49.95, and install the Windows FontLab app.
+We don’t offer technical support for our Windows apps running on Crossover.